c0d3s/blog/stress-and-anxiety.md

-Balance Stress, Reduce Anxiety
+Regulate Stress, Reduce Anxiety
-As a team leader, your job isn’t to apply stress—it’s to balance it.
+As a team leader, your job isn’t to apply stress—it’s to regulate it.
 Stress is a natural response to challenge: a tough deadline, a big customer to support, a complex feature, a high standard of quality.
 Your team doesn’t need you to manufacture urgency—they just need to understand the stakes.

 Anxiety, however, is different.
 Anxiety isn’t just stress—it’s chronic unease, a sense of impending failure without a clear way out.
 I’d argue that a primary cause of anxiety is a real or perceived lack of control, influence, or autonomy.
 When people feel powerless in high-stakes situations, they spiral.
 Your job as a leader is to ward this off.